projectdevphil/iptv-playlist/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

-A curated M3U playlist featuring a selection of publicly available MPEG-DASH streams for personal use.
+A curated M3U playlist featuring a selection of publicly available MPEG-DASH or HLS streams for personal use.
 This playlist is optimized for players that support the KODIPROP properties for adaptive streaming.

 ---